 Endoscopic findings that were reported as adverse reactions include: duodenitis, esophagitis, esophageal stricture, esophageal ulceration, esophageal varices, gastric ulcer, hernia, benign polyps or nodules, Barrett's esophagus, and mucosal discoloration.

-The following adverse reactions have been identified during postapproval use.
-Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably ensure their frequency or establish a causal relationship to drug exposure.
+The following adverse reactions have been identified during post-approval use of VIMOVO.
+Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Body as a Whole: gait disturbance